 - If your vehicle experiences mechanical difficulties and you are parked illegally, please contact ParkEMU to report the incident.
 Parking light flashers and notes on the dashboard do not authorize illegal parking.

 The parking system allows flexibility to move around campus, but this also means that at times you may not find parking in the exact location you prefer to park because the spaces for your permit designation are filled.
-There are consistently available surface parking spaces in Green Lot 1, Green Lot 2 (for permit holders) and the Student Center Paid Lot (for visitors).
+There are consistently available surface parking spaces in Green Lot, and North Lot for permit holders.

 There are many areas on campus where it might appear that a car would fit, when in fact it is not a legal parking space.
 We are required, for safety reasons, to maintain specific widths in drive aisles.
 Parking spaces are always designated with two painted lines on each side.
 If a car is parked in a space that has only one line or in an area marked with yellow hash marks or a large “X,” it is not a legal space, and a citation may be issued.
 For additional details, please view the parking map.